 I am going on a cruise.
 Do I need a visa?

 Sometimes.
 Most cruises sold in the North American market visit countries which usually do not require visas for Canadian citizens.
-Residents of Canada who are not citizens should check the country page, or contact VSC for detailed information.
+Residents of Canada who are not citizens should check the country page, or contact the embassy for detailed information.
 Many cruises are now visiting more exotic destinations, and Canadian citizens may sometimes require a visa.
 World cruises will usually visit at least five countries requiring visas from Canadians.

 I will be crossing a border by car or bus.
 Do I need a visa?